top of page

 Inclusive Access for this course: This course has been set up for inclusive access delivery, this means your materials will be accessible through UNM Learn when classes begin.
 You do not need to shop for the ‘title of the book’ ahead of time.
 You do not need to pay by credit card or any other method, you should not see a prompt for payment at all when using the inclusive access materials.
 Your specially discounted price will be billed to your UNM Bursar Account AFTER the add/drop deadline.
 Additionally, McGraw-Hill Connect Access will be required (includes ebook, Smartbook, course learning activities, and exams).

-Meets New Mexico General Education Curriculum Area 7: Arts and Design
+Meets New Mexico General Education Curriculum Area VI: Creative and Fine Arts: Arts and Design

 Art History I - ARTH 2110